 Patients must relay any discomfort, loss of bladder control, or condition like bowel weakness.
 With your help, researchers can meet their neuropathy / pain treatment goals and offer advice.

-Spinal cord injury care and treatment starts by treating the condition at the accident scene.
+Spinal cord injury care and treatment start by treating the condition at the accident scene.
 (Ex: a stabbing situation or your disc slips out of place).

-As soon as emergency personnel arrive at the accident site, the EMT will stabilize the patient’s spinal cord injury, gently and quickly using a:
+As soon as emergency personnel arrives at the accident site, the EMT will stabilize the patient’s spinal cord injury gently and quickly using a:

-In the emergency room, nurses and doctors focus on:
+In the emergency room, nurses and doctors focus on the following: